sisby-folk/kaleido-config/README.md

 A JIJ-safe implementation of [Quilt Config](https://github.com/QuiltMC/quilt-config) (a really good pure-java config library)

-If used in a Minecraft mod, the result can be optionally paired with [McQoy](modrinth.com/mod/mcqoy) by the user at runtime for in-game configuration.
+If used in a Minecraft mod, players can pair the mod with [McQoy](modrinth.com/mod/mcqoy) at runtime for in-game configuration.

 ## Usage